 It smells amazing (unlike me according to Sony) and is very easy to prepare whether it’s fresh or dried.
 I just love to pick it and scrunch a couple of leaves together, OMG!

-At the moment we are making tea out of fresh leaves and dried leaves, drying them seems to give a stronger flavour than using fresh leaves but still has the same effect.
+At the moment we are making lemon balm tea out of fresh lemon balm leaves and dried leaves, drying them seems to give a stronger flavour than using fresh leaves but still has the same effect.

 Lemon Balm for Sleep